-- 9.3 Determination of Site-Screening Areas When a Party to this Agreement determines that an area on the Site which has not previously been identified as an area which may pose a threat, or potential threat, to public health, welfare, or the environment, does pose such a threat, or potential threat, such Party shall notify in writing the other Parties of such determination.
+10.3 A. Determination of Site-Screening Areas: When a Party to this Agreement determines that an area on the Site which has not previously been identified as an area which may pose a threat, or potential threat, to public health, welfare, or the environment, does pose such a threat, or potential threat, such Party shall notify in writing the other Parties of such determination.
 Notification of the other Parties under this Subsection shall at a minimum include the location of such area on the Site and the reason(s) the Party believes such an area poses a threat, or potential threat, to public health, welfare, or the environment.
 The Parties shall have forty-five (45) days from the date of receipt of notification to discuss the proposal and to agree whether such area shall be addressed under this Agreement as an SSA.
-If an agreement on whether to address such an area under the Agreement cannot be reached within forty-five (45) days from the date of receipt of notification, any Party can initiate the dispute resolution process pursuant to Paragraph 20.4 of this Agreement.
-If dispute resolution is not invoked within 45 days from the date of receipt of notification or if an SSA is established through the dispute resolution process the proposed SSA will be addressed as an SSA in accordance with this Section. - B. Any area at the Site which is established as an SSA pursuant to the procedures described in this Section after the Effective Date of this Agreement shall be added to the list of SSAs found in the Findings of Fact as an additional SSA to be investigated and possibly remediated pursuant to the requirements of this Agreement.
+If an agreement on whether to address such an area under the Agreement cannot be reached within fortyfive (45) days from the date of receipt of notification. any Party can initiate the dispute resolution process pursuant to Subsection 21.4 of this Agreement.
+If dispute resolution is not invoked within forty-five (45) days from the date of receipt of notification, or if an SSA is established through the dispute resolution process, the proposed SSA will be addressed as an SSA in accordance with this Section.

+B. Any area on the Site which is established as an SSA pursuant to the procedures described in this Section after the Effective Date of this Agreement shall be added to the list of SSAs found in Appendix B as an additional SSA to be investigated and possibly remediated pursuant to the requirements of this Agreement.
 For any SSAs established pursuant to this Section after the Effective Date of this Agreement, the Navy shall, in the next draft Amended Site Management Plan, propose Deadlines for the submittal of an SSP Work Plan(s).
-This Deadline(s) shall be approved in accordance with Section XI and adopted in the Site Management Plan. - C. The Findings of Fact contains a list of the Site Screening Areas (SSAs) which the Parties agree may pose a threat, or potential threat to human health and the environment.
-The Navy shall submit to the EPA and the PADEP SSP Work Plan(s) which shall outline the activities necessary to determine if there have been releases of hazardous substances, pollutants, contaminants, hazardous wastes, or hazardous constituents to the environment from the SSAs.
+This Deadline(s) shall be approved in accordance with Section XII - DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN and adopted in the Site Management Plan.

+C. Appendix B contains a list of Site Screening Areas (SSAs) at the WNY which the Parties agree may pose a threat, or potential threat to human health and the environment.
+The Navy shall submit to the EPA and the District of Columbia SSP Work Plan(s) which shall outline the activities necessary to determine if there have been releases of hazardous substances, pollutants, contaminants, hazardous wastes, or hazardous constituents to the environment from the SSAs.
 The scope of the SSPs shall be determined by the Parties.
 The SSP Work Plan(s) shall include a proposed Deadline for the submittal of an SSP Report(s).
-The Schedule and Deadlines included in the final SSP Work Plan will be incorporated into the Site Management Plan in accordance with Section XI DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN of this Agreement. - (1) In planning SSPs, the Navy shall consider current CERCLA and RCRA Guidance to determine if there have been releases of hazardous substances, pollutants, contaminants, hazardous wastes or hazardous constituents to the environment from the SSAs.
-Upon conclusion of an SSP, the Navy shall submit to the EPA and the PADEP a draft SSP Report which shall provide the basis for a determination that either: (1) a RI/FS be performed on the area addressed by the SSP or, (2) the area does not pose a threat, or potential threat to public health, welfare, or the environment and therefore the area should be removed from further study under this Agreement.
+The Schedule and Deadlines included in the final SSP Work Plan will be incorporated into the Site Management Plan in accordance with Section XII - DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN of this Agreement.

+(1) In planning SSPs, the Navy shall consider current CERCLA and RCRA Guidance to determine if there have been releases of hazardous substances, pollutants, contaminants, hazardous wastes or hazardous constituents to the environment from the SSAs.
+Upon conclusion of an SSP, the Navy shall submit to the EPA and the District of Columbia a draft SSP Report which shall provide the basis for a determination that either: (1) an RI/FS be performed on the area addressed by the SSP or, (2) the area does not pose a threat, or potential threat to public health, welfare, or the environment and therefore the area should be removed from further study under this Agreement.